mathewbarlow/python_notebooks/shallow_water_model/README.md

 Support from NSF AGS-1623912, NSF AGS-1657921, and NOAA MAPP NA20OAR4310424 is gratefully acknowledged.

-The results from some of the experiments are shown below.
+The results from some of the experiments are shown below, followed by links to some resources.

 **Cyclone in Westerly**